What Is Ethical Down?

 Down has a structure that traps lots of pockets of insulating air for very little weight.
 It's this property that keeps ducks and geese warm in very cold temperatures.
 This allows us to make jackets and sleeping bags that are incredibly warm but still lightweight enough to carry easily.

 The other big advantage of down is that it's highly compressible.
-Down feathers can be squashed right down and will still spring back into shape without losing any loft (the fluffy structure that traps air).
+Down feathers can be squashed into a very small space, yet spring back into shape without losing any loft.
 This allows you to carry a much smaller pack without having to sacrifice any clothing or equipment.

 Durability